Antoine-Bollinger/bricolo/README.md

 ### Page Creation

-The `PageGenerator` trait in Bricolo provides a straightforward way to generate a new controller and view for a page.
+Bricolo provides a straightforward way to generate a new controller and view for a page.
 This functionality is accessed from the command line and can quickly create files based on your predefined templates.

 #### Using `createPage` from the Command Line